 Since 1993, the State of Alaska has spent an average of \$400,000 per year on airborne geophysical surveys and the "ground truth" geologic mapping necessary for interpretation of the airborne surveys.
-The geophysical work to 2003 has covered approximately 8,515 square miles, or 1.3 percent of the State's land entitlement.
+The geophysical work to 2005 has covered approximately 9,000 square miles, less than 6% of the State's land entitlement.
 At the current rate of mapping, it will take more than 100 years to have basic coverage of State land in Alaska.
 A healthy, growing mining industry, as well as competent State management of mineral and other natural resources, requires a much more substantial and consistent annual investment in basic geological data acquisition.
-The governor, in a speech to the Alaska Miner's Association in November, promised to fund geophysical surveying at a level of \$750,000 for 2005.
-The industry is appreciative of this funding level, and commends the governor for this action.
-This is the sort of funding level required to help develop and sustain continued interest from mineral explorers.
+The Governor has proposed funding for this geophysical mapping at a level of \$600,000 for 2006.
+The Governor has also proposed \$350,000 for surficial geologic mapping of the proposed gas pipeline corridor between Delta Junction and the Canadian border as a follow-up to airborne geophysics.
+To be consistent with the other high-quality mapping products produced by the State and to be efficient in field work and map production, additional funding should be provided to insure that bedrock geology mapping is completed as well.
+DGGS made significant progress in making geological information more accessible to the public, through a graphical web-based interface.
+This was a major undertaking initiated some years ago.
+With information easier to obtain and synthesize, exploration companies are better able to learn of high-potential areas, and are more inclined to make financial investments in exploration.
+This is an example of how relatively small investments in Alaska's geological survey translate to major economic investment in the state.